 With this in mind, it’s a good idea to spend some time preparing your presentation in advance and thinking about some strong responses to the types of questions you might be asked.
-Some examples of common portfolio questions you might run into during an interview include:
+Below are some examples of common portfolio questions you might run into during an interview.

 What was your creative process like?

 By asking this, the employer probably hopes to gain an insight into your ability to turn an abstract concept into a strong product or image that tells a clear story.
 In order to answer this question, start by explaining what the assignment was or the story behind your image, and then talk about the steps you took to turn that early idea into the piece it now is.

 What would you do differently with this piece if you were to do it again?